 This bible study article is an in-depth bible study to answer this tough question once and for all.
-This is a long article but please read it all the way through, you’ll be blessed with the info, I promise!
+This is a long article (parts 1 and 2) but please read both all the way through.
+You’ll be blessed with the info, I promise!

 I knew that holy spirit is also a gift from God; it allows you the opportunity to dispense supernatural powers as God wills and directs.
 Holy spirit bears fruit in your life as you use it, and God placed holy spirit on people in the OT and in people in the NT.

-I searched the bible for answers but nothing was coming clearly into view on what exactly holy spirit is.
-There’s plenty of scripture on what it does, just not much on what it is.
+I searched English translations of the bible for proof text but nothing was coming clearly into view on what exactly holy spirit is.

-The answer was right there in front of me, in front of everyone who reads the bible the whole time!
+However the answer was right there in front of me the whole time!
 The problem is that there is a breakdown in understanding due to translational errors.
 And there are a lot of them.